 Matt is a union organizer for the International Brotherhood of Electrical Workers.
 His work with labor and social justice movements has included dozens of issues and electoral campaigns, including the right to organize, fair trade, marriage equality, and voting rights.
 Matt is a representative from the Southern Maine Labor Council, and has been involved in SMWC for nearly a decade.

 Doug is a busy guy.
 He is a stagehand with the International Alliance of Theatrical Stage Employees Local 114, Maine AFL-CIO delegate, President of the Southern Maine Labor Council, and a member of the Maine Fair Trade Campaign.
 Doug is a representative from the Southern Maine Labor Council.

 Ina (Indriani) Demers has attended the Southern Maine Workers’ Center (SMWC) Annual meetings for several years.
 An active member since 2014, now a member of the Work With Dignity.
-She is an active member of the Maine Education Association (MEA) and at the National level (NEA), and serves on the Human and Civil Rights and Cultural Affairs Committee, MEA Representative Assembly (RA) and the NEA RA.
-She organized and teach a group of Newcomers to learn English, collaborating with Whole Foods and local Volunteers.
+She is an active member of the Maine Education Association (MEA) and at the National level (NEA), and serves on the Human and Civil Rights and Cultural Affairs Committee.
 She is a full time educator at the Portland Public Schools district.

 Vinny is a retired administrative law judge and longshoreman.
 He current serves as the Interim Director of the Maine Irish Heritage Center.
 Vinny also sits on the board for the Maine Labor Group on Health.
 Vinny is a representative from the Southern Maine Labor Council.